ARICOMA-D365BC/AC-dynamics365smb-docs.cs-cz-OmegaT/target/about-reuse-company-invoicing.md

 5. On the **Companies** page, choose **Edit List**.
 6. Change the name of the *My Company* entry to something else.

-   Wait a number of minutes.
-We’ll be making a number of changes in the underlying database, and that takes a while.
+   Počkejte několik minut V základní databázi provedeme řadu změn a to chvíli potrvá.
 7. When the system is ready again, choose the **Create New Company** button.
 8. In the dialog that appears, specify the name as *My Company*, and choose the **Production – Setup Data Only** option.

-This again takes a number of minutes.
-When the process completes, you will be able to access Invoicing as part of your Microsoft 365 Business Standard experience. but only to export data since the Invoicing app is deprecated.
+To opět trvá několik minut.
+Po dokončení procesu budete mít přístup k Invoicing jako součást prostředí Microsoft 365 Business Standard. ale pouze pro export dat, protože aplikace Invoicing je zastaralá.

-### What about my data?
+### A co moje data?
 When you rename the original My Company, the database tables that store your existing [!INCLUDE[prod_short](includes/prod_short.md)] data are renamed, but the data itself is not touched.

 If you use both Invoicing and [!INCLUDE[prod_short](includes/prod_short.md)], the data is stored in two different containers (the two companies).
-Nothing is shared, so you'll have to manage customers and items in both companies.
+Nic není sdíleno, takže budete muset spravovat zákazníky a zboží v obou společnostech.

 ## Viz také
 [Frequently Asked Questions](across-faq.md)